sajjadGG/book-python/basics/control-flow/file.rst

             print(line)

 .. code-block:: python
-    :caption: Convert file to list by line, select 1-30 lines
+    :caption: Read header, and use generator to iterate over other lines

     with open(r'/tmp/iris.csv') as file:
         header = file.readline()